jaegertracing/documentation/content/docs/next-release/spm.md

-The RED metrics queried by Jaeger for the Monitor tab are the result of span data collected by the [OpenTelemetry Collector][opentelemetry-collector] which is then aggregated by the [SpanMetrics Processor][spanmetrics] component configured within its pipeline.
+The RED metrics queried by Jaeger for the Monitor tab are the result of span data collected by the [OpenTelemetry Collector][opentelemetry-collector] which is then aggregated by the [SpanMetrics Connector][spanmetrics] component configured within its pipeline.

 These metrics are finally exported by the OpenTelemetry Collector (via prometheus